 Eulderink, Willem Hans

-The following is from the 1983 bio that was used by the company, when Captain Eulderink was seelcted to command the noordam on its maiden voyage. the black and white photo is from the same year.
+The following is from the 1983 bio that was used by the company, when Captain Eulderink was selected to command the Noordam on its maiden voyage. the black and white photo is from the same year.

 He enjoyed this so much that at a young age, he decided that later in his life he had to find a profession in which he could travel beyond these countries and see a lot more of the rest of the world, other people and cultures.